Yoga Research: Is Yoga Helpful for Fertility?

 Stress and Infertility: A Vicious Cycle

 How does stress raise someone’s risk of infertility?
 More research is needed to understand the physiological mechanism behind stress and infertility, but scientists believe it is related to stress’s impact on reproductive hormones.
 Emotional stress is known to raise levels of cortisol, a hormone associated with the fight-or-flight response.
-This can disrupt normal functioning of the endocrine system, which is responsible for secreting the hormones necessary for ovulation to occur.
+This can disrupt the normal functioning of the endocrine system, which is responsible for secreting the hormones necessary for ovulation to occur.
 Specifically, cortisol may cause an increase or premature secretion of the reproductive hormone luteinizing hormone (LH), which can lead to irregular ovulation, abnormal ovulation, or amenorrhea (absence of menstruation).

 In addition, physical stress related to excessive exercise, coupled with caloric restriction, can affect the menstrual cycle by interfering with the secretion of gonadotropin-releasing hormone (GnRH) from the hypothalamus.
 This, in turn, leads to the suppression of reproductive hormones LH and follicle-stimulating hormone (FSH).
 In essence, when the body faces intense physical activity and caloric deprivation, it chooses to shunt its resources toward survival over less crucial functions like reproduction.
 This process is similar to the concept of putting on one’s own oxygen mask before securing one on a child.